-1. Intermediaries' interface between customers and insurers gives them a key role in building and justifying public trust and confidence in the insurance sector, in particular through their conduct and competence.
+- 1. Intermediaries' interface between customers and insurers gives them a key role in building and justifying public trust and confidence in the insurance sector, in particular through their conduct and competence.
 Supervisors set requirements to encourage and protect this key role; it is therefore important that licensing and conduct standards for intermediaries are appropriate and sufficient.
-Intermediaries can also promote consumer protection and financial awareness by assisting customers to make better informed decisions about the products that they buy.

-2. In view of this key role it is important that intermediaries conduct their business with due skill, care and diligence, apply adequate and appropriate governance, and are subject to enforceable supervisory standards.

-3. The IAIS's Insurance Core Principles (ICPs) provide a globally accepted framework for the supervision of the insurance sector, including the intermediary segment.

-4. This Application Paper documents ideas on approaches that IAIS members may wish to consider when developing or revising a regime for the supervision of intermediaries, including when implementing ICP 18 (Intermediaries) and the relevant aspects of ICP 19 (Conduct of business), and incorporating them into their broader supervisory frameworks.

-5. This paper supplements the IAIS's Application Paper on approaches to conduct of business supervision.
+Intermediaries can also promote consumer protection and financial awareness by assisting customers in making better informed decisions about the products that they buy.1 - 2.
+In view of their key role it is important that intermediaries conduct their business with due skill, care and diligence, apply adequate and appropriate governance, act in the best interests of their customers, and be subject to enforceable supervisory standards. - 3.
+The IAIS's Insurance Core Principles (ICPs) provide a globally accepted framework for the supervision of the insurance sector, including the intermediary segment. - 4.
+This Application Paper documents ideas on approaches that IAIS members may wish to consider when developing or revising a regime for the supervision of intermediaries, including when implementing ICP 18 (Intermediaries) and the relevant aspects of ICP 19 (Conduct of business), and incorporating them into their broader supervisory frameworks. - 5.
+This paper supplements the IAIS's Application Paper on Approaches to Conduct of Business Supervision.
 Whilst that paper focuses on conduct of business by insurers, this Application Paper addresses conduct of business by intermediaries, reflecting the fact that customers should be protected equally regardless of whether they obtain cover directly from an insurer or through an insurance intermediary.
-The supervisory framework should take account of all relevant industry participants in order to ensure fair treatment of customers.
+The supervisory framework should take account of all relevant industry participants, to ensure fair treatment of customers.